pawcijo/PiGarden/README.md

 PiGarden is a simple web-based application that allows you to monitor environmental data from various sensors, including temperature, humidity, and soil moisture, using a Raspberry Pi.
 The application stores the sensor readings in an SQLite database and provides real-time data visualization through interactive charts.

 ## Features
-- Real-time sensor data monitoring: Collects temperature, humidity, and soil moisture data.
+- Real-time sensor data monitoring: Collects temperature, humidity, soil moisture, and CPU temperature data.
 - SQLite database: Stores the collected data with timestamps.
 - Web interface: View your data using an interactive dashboard built with Flask and Chart.js.
 - Data storage and persistence: Historical data is stored in an SQLite database, making it easy to analyze trends over time.